jonsabados/pointypoints/infrastructure/README.md

 The workspace is referenced within the front ends .env.local file, so if you switch workspaces run a `make clean build` to update that

-## Gotchas

-AWS API stage deployment is a terrible thing that will cause any changes to API routes not to be visible until the stage is "deployed".
-With V1 its possible to add variables to the deployment to force a deployment every time terraform runs, but alas this is not possible with the V2 api.
-So, if you add routes or anything execute:

-`terraform taint aws_apigatewayv2_deployment.websockets_pointing`

-and then apply to force a new deployment.